The climb of Haystacks combined with a walk around Buttermere is a Lake District favourite for myself and many people.

 I am a lover of doing circular routes rather than up then back down whence I came.
-The start point was to be the car park of the Fish Inn, situated in the lovely little Hamlet of Buttermere.
+The start point was to be the car park of the Buttermere Court Hotel (once known as the Fish Inn), situated in the lovely little Hamlet of Buttermere.

 Walk Beside Buttermere

 The walk set off on the path following the wooded right hand side of Buttermere before getting to the bottom of Haystacks.
 In the photo above you can clearly see the path heading up toward the right hand side of the unmistakable Haystacks.

 I have attached at the bottom of this article a GPX file to help but the path ahead is very clear on this walk.
 Plus so many people love doing it you would rarely be alone in this area to be honest.

 Of course the walk beside the lake is gorgeous, especially on a day with some sunshine like today was.